 How does First Language Lessons work?
 How is it structured?

 FLL is a scripted grammar curriculum in four levels (not “grade levels”--use what is appropriate for your student’s abilities).
 Each level is designed to be completed in a year but should be completed at a pace that allows for mastery.

 Levels 1 or Level 2 require only the Instructor Guide; there is no student workbook as all the work is done orally.
 The optional audiobook brings to life the poems, stories and rhymes in both Levels 1 & 2.

 Does FLL introduce sentence diagramming?

 Levels 3 and 4 introduce the student to sentence diagramming.
-Our optional reference books can be helpful starting at this stage, and useful through high school and beyond.
+Our optional reference books can be helpful starting at this stage.
+These books are useful through high school and beyond.

 - The Grammar Guidebook (GG) is a lifetime reference book for you and your student.

 - The Diagramming Dictionary (DD) is a power-assist in teaching sentence diagramming.

 Should I order-paperback or PDF?
 CD or MP3?

 FLL materials are available in physical media (hardback, paperback) or digital media (PDF or MP3) format.
 Sometimes, physical goods are available as Scratch and Dent.
 Before you place your order, consider the following to stretch your homeschool budget:

 - You can decide whether it is more economical for you to print the Student Workbooks or order the paperbacks and have them shipped; the students will write on most of the pages.

 Can I see a sample of the curriculum?

-We provide extensive samples of each book on its product page (that’s the webpage you go to in order to purchase the product.
-Look for the Sample button under the picture of the book.
+We provide extensive samples of each book on its product page (that’s the webpage you go to in order to purchase the product).
+Look for the Sample button under the picture of the book's cover.
 By taking a good look at the samples, you should be able to determine the correct level and the format you wish to use.